-It’s a well known fact that a happy workforce will always provide a better service than an unhappy one – and although this is true across all business sectors, it is particularly true of services-based organisations.
+It’s a well-known fact that improving staff morale will always provide a better service than having an unhappy workforce.
+Although this is true across all business sectors, it is particularly true of services-based organisations.
 At a time when many businesses are capping pay increases and some sectors have been forced to implement a four-day week, how can you ensure that you operate a happy, motivated workforce that continues to deliver great service?

-Communication is a two way street and forms the foundation of a happy work force.
+Communication is a two-way street and forms the foundation of high staff morale.
 Employees need to feel that their ideas are not only being heard, but valued too.
 Employers should encourage their staff to voice their opinions and be involved in matters such as their own goal setting.
 Regular, honest communication about the business as a whole and any potential changes to the running of the company is imperative to engender the feeling that employees are playing an active role in the running of the business.

 Believe that your employees can grow and progress within the business and encourage them to push themselves in order to exploit their full potential.
 If you believe that they are capable of greater things, they will too.